GuidoBallabio/D-S/README.md

 Extend your Go package from Exercise 5.11 so that it can generate and verify RSA signatures, where the message is first hashed with SHA-256 and then the hash value is signed using RSA, as described in Sec.
 6.4.
 The hashing can be done with the crypto/sha256 package.
-120Note: international standards for signatures always demand that the hash value is padded in some way before being passed to RSA, but you can ignore this here.
+Note: international standards for signatures always demand that the hash value is padded in some way before being passed to RSA, but you can ignore this here.
 Thus the hash value (which will be returned as a byte array) can be converted to an integer directly.
 Such direct conversion should not be done in a real application.